 iii.
 Culturally offensive gestures;

 - Theme parties that encourage people to wear costumes or act in ways that reinforce stereotypes or are otherwise demeaning; or

 v.
 Electronic, physical, verbal, or graphic threats or intimidation.

-When an Act of Intolerance is targeted toward a specific person, it may rise to the level of discriminatory harassment.
+c.
+When an Act of Intolerance is targeted toward a specific person, it may rise to the level of discriminatory harassment as defined above.
 It may also constitute a hate crime for the purposes of local, state, or federal law.